How do I check my business credit score in the UK?

-All reports generated by Credit Passport are authorised and regulated by the Financial Conduct Authority (FCA), and their rating system is one of the easiest to understand.
+All reports generated by Credit Passport are authorised and regulated by the Financial Conduct Authority (FCA).
+Their rating system is also one of the easiest to understand.

-Credit Passport offers a basic look at your business credit score for free, but they also offer a subscription plan that aims to help you improve your business credit score.
+Credit Passport offers a basic look at your business credit score for free.
+They also offer a subscription plan that aims to help you improve your business credit score.

 In both the basic and subscription packages, Credit Passport will show you offers based on your score.
 They’ll also provide you with a pre-COVID-19 crisis credit report in case your business was badly affected by the pandemic.

 Credit Monitor is a business credit reporting solution by recognised CRA Dun & Bradstreet (D&B) that helps you see your viability as a credit partner.